Late summer storms dump heavy rain across SoCal, prompting flash flood warnings

 Concern for mudflows grows after recent SoCal wildfires

-After the recent wildfires, there's some concern about debris and mudflows.
+After the recent wildfires, there is also concern about debris and mudflows.

 The Los Angeles County Sheriff's Department listed the unincorporated communities of Mount Baldy, Wrightwood, Big Pines, Agua Dulce and Santa Maria as "potentially vulnerable locations."